The weaponization of "tranny" - from term of endearment to hate speech

 2. Why?

 The aforementioned incident was very upsetting, obviously for both of those involved.
 The next day the writer awoke concerned over what had taken place, and wondering why it had happened as it did.
-He soon found an answer, when he went to that font of wisdom and truth - or should I say "dispenser of disinformation" - namely, Wikipedia.
-Therein was an entry for Tranny which clearly stated at the outset that, as of May 2026, the word continues to be considered a derogatory term.
+An answer was soon found when reference was made to that modern era font of wisdom and truth - or should one say "dispenser of disinformation" - namely, Wikipedia.
+Therein was an entry for Tranny which clearly stated at the outset that, as of May 2026, the word was considered a derogatory term and a slur.
 However, upon further reading of the entry, there was a caveat.
-Apparently - as the writer knew - Wikipedia informed the reader that prior to the 2010s and the rise of the modern Transgender movement, tranny had been a simple word commonly used in Australia and overseas also in the context of reflecting endearment, such as with the phrase: "My tranny friend" or similar.
-However - and here's the kicker - during the early 2010s a group of modern transgender agenda supporters and influencers sought to continue to use the term in that way - generally and with the implication of some affection.
-Unfortunately this was not accepted by another faction within the transgender movement, and the word was weaponised.
+Apparently - as the writer already knew - prior to the 2010s and the rise of the modern transgender movement, tranny had been a commonly used descriptive term in Australia and overseas, plus also in the context of reflecting endearment, such as with a phrase: "My tranny friend" or similar.
+As evidence of this - and here's the kicker - during the early 2010s a group of modern transgender agenda supporters and influencers sought to continue to use the term in that way, namely generally and with affection.
+Unfortunately this was not accepted by another, more radical faction within the transgender movement, and the word was weaponized.

-What do I mean by weaponised?
-In connection with the rise of the transgender movement around this time, and in an effort to promote the issue and gain political support for change, an active campaign was launched around the word transgender and its derivatives.
-The campaign sought to heighten the need for transgender support legislative action on the part of government, and to move this along, an effort needed to be made to show that the transgender community was subject to negative discrimination.
-Therefore, related words and phrases came under consideration.
+What do we mean here by weaponized?
+In connection with the rise of the transgender movement around this time (circa 2010), and in an effort to promote the issue and gain political support for change, an active campaign was launched concerning the word transgender and its derivatives.
+The campaign sought to heighten the need for transgender-support and anti-discrimination legislative action on the part of government and society in general.
+In order to move this along, an effort needed to be made to show that the transgender community was subject to extreme negative discrimination.
+It could be argued that this was not actually the case, especially as a result of the campaign since the 1960s to normalize the LGBT (lesbian, gay, bisexual and transsexual) community and generally improve their acceptance in the West, to the extent of supporting gay marriage at least, but also bringing those other groups along to a degree.
+Therefore, in the battle anew, transgender-related words and phrases came under consideration, and a search for the hateful and the acceptible was begun.

-It was apparent that the innocent use of the term tranny could not continue, and it was decided by some person or group that it should be presented as being only ever derogatory.
-Clearly it was not then and had never been for the previous half century.
-However, it now became so according to certain people setting the transgender agenda, and in this way was weaponised.
-Namely, it could now be used as an example of discriminatory language to support the calls for stronger action on the part of society to support the transgender movement and remove any and all real and claimed forms of discrimination.
+It is apparent that in such a toxic atmosphere, the innocent use of the term tranny could not continue.
+It was therefore decided by some person or group within the London-based and wider transgender community that it should be presented as being only ever a derogatory slur.
+Clearly it was not generally that at the time, and had never been for the previous half century.
+No substantive body of evidence was ever presented, as far as this writer is aware, to support such a claim.
+However, it became so according to certain people setting the transgender agenda, and in this way was weaponized.
+From that point on it would be used as an example of discriminatory language to support the calls for stronger action on the part of society towards a section of the transgender movement which sought to remove any and all real, and in the case of tranny unfairly claimed, forms of discrimination.

-The commonality of the use of the term tranny in Australia prior to its transformation and weaponisation can be seen throughout the following university student newspaper Tharunka article from 1994, wherein all manner of transgender issues are discussed and the individual is more often then not referred to as a tranny, and not in any derogatory manner.
+The commonality of the use of the term tranny in Australia prior to its transformation and weaponization around 2010 can be seen throughout the following university student newspaper article from 1994, wherein all manner of modern era transgender issues are discussed, the definition of transgender is expanded to include gays and lesbians, and the transgender individual is more often then not referred to as a tranny, and not done so in any derogatory manner.

 While the transgender community can be seen to be made up of transsexuals, hermaphrodites and transvestites (usually hetero, but also gay and bisexual), it actually includes anyone who lives outside the gender norms which our society constructs.
 That is, anyone who transgresses or transcends the defined gender boundaries.
 Indeed one radical tranny has gone so far as to say:

-"The definition of gender in this culture includes a) the assumption by the person of any of the characteristics of the other sex whether by means of medical intervention or otherwise; or b) the identification by the person as a member of the other sex; or c) the living or seeking to live by the person as a member of the opposite sex."
-(3)
+"The definition of gender in this culture includes a) the assumption by the person of any of the characteristics of the other sex whether by means of medical intervention or otherwise; or b) the identification by the person as a member of the other sex; or c) the living or seeking to live by the person as a member of the opposite sex" (Sydney Star Observer, 17 September 1993).

 This need for a precise definition is caused by the massive discrimination against the transgender community.
 A recent study has shown that a third of trannies reported rape by a single assailant, one in eight reported pack rape and about forty percent reported incest.
-Ninety percent reported discrimination of some form with many reporting systematic discrimination.
-(4)
+Ninety percent reported discrimination of some form with many reporting systematic discrimination (Sydney Star Observer, 22 April 1994).

 This is especially true with regard to employment but also in daily dealings with landlords, government agencies, the police, the medical profession, and even various gay and lesbian organisations (although this is decreasing).
 Similarly, the restriction of transgender issues to the sphere of the medical profession has seen the massive neglect of our needs in other areas.
 Probably the most critical one is our identity as regards to the law.

 Because of the mandate of heterosexuality, to be a woman means to love men, and to be a man means to love women.
 So in fact, every lesbian and every gay man is transgressing gender roles and gender rules.
 Whereas not all transgendered people are lesbian and gay, all lesbians and gays are transgendered.
 It is not a matter of lesbians and gays including transgendered people.
-It is a matter of transgendered people including lesbians and gays, and no one is going to like that."
-(2)
+It is a matter of transgendered people including lesbians and gays, and no one is going to like that" (Kate Bornstein quoted in Shannon Bell, "Kate Bornstein: A Transgender Transsexual Postmodern Tiresias, A. & M. Kroker (editors), The Last Sex: Feminism and Outlaw Bodies, Macmillan, London, 1993, p.116).

 But there is still some debate about this within the community.
 Camille, from her perspective as an hermaphrodite for instance, sees transgender as being the 'other' of the gender boundaries (see her poem), as it encompasses everything contained with the normal definitions but at the same time also transcends them.
 While I like this view, my own is more conservative (I would say Virgo-ian) and is based on the realities for the present situation.